 Those are the key facts about Amber’s blog for sure, but you also need to know that Amber is a true dear and The Tasty Alternative is always a great place to visit!
 Sit down with a mug of your favorite hot beverage while reading, learning and most of all, enjoying Amber’s “alternative” space.

 Amber’s warm, caring personality shines through with every post, whether she’s sharing a recipe that’s gluten free and “more free”; tips on a healthy lifestyle; or one of her comprehensive and inspiring posts on living green.

 Here are some of Amber’s posts that have struck a chord with me, and I bet they will with you, too:

-And now here’s Amber to tell you more about her I Love You Cinnamon Apple Muffins!
+And now here’s Amber to tell you more about her gluten-free Cinnamon Apple Muffins That Say I Love You!